mainmatter/playbook/src/development-process/README.md

 also allow sharing status with external stakeholders that might not even have access to the application's sources at all.

-Setting up a preview systems mechanism can sometimes be challenging and might require a substantial amount of work.
+Setting up a preview system mechanism can sometimes be challenging and might require a substantial amount of work.
 However, when taken into account early on in a project and in particular if the project's infrastructure is containerized anyway, it is often possible to set up preview systems with relatively little